leondada/FedAPT/README.md

 # FedAPT
-This repository is the implementation of "Federated Adaptive Prompt Tuning for Multi-domain Collaborative Learning".
+This repository is the implementation of "Federated Adaptive Prompt Tuning for Multi-domain Collaborative Learning" in AAAI2024.

 The original code has not been organized yet, and we plan to refactor the code in the future to improve readability.
 ## Requirements